robinhedwards/SNES-to-NeoGeo/README.md

 ![Image](ProMini.jpg?raw=true)

-This shows a completed project on a cheap Arduino Pro Mini clone wired up to a SNES female socket and female DB15 for easy connections.
+This shows a completed project on a cheap Arduino Pro Mini (5v) clone wired up to a SNES female socket and female DB15 for easy connections.

-SNES female controller sockets are available on eBay for a couple of pounds, and a Pro Micro clone costs about the same, so the total cost of the project is only about five pounds.
+SNES female controller sockets are available on eBay for a couple of pounds, and a Pro Mini clone costs about the same, so the total cost of the project is only about five pounds.

 SNES Controller -> Arduino